italia/Satosa-Saml2Spid/docs/satosa-nginx_compose_service.md

 `location @satosa` contain all information to send and get data from satosa-saml2spid uWSGI server.
 The default configuration set `satosa-saml2spid:1000` as reverse uWSGI proxy destination.
-This permit to balance the connection with multiple satosa-saml2spid istance.
+This permits to balance the connection with multiple satosa-saml2spid instance.

 Satosa Virtual Host use the `try_files` directive to send the request on the proxy.
 The proxy test if the request is sended to a existent file.
 If the file not exists send the request to @satosa location.
 On detail: